 Cleveland Metroparks Affiliate Organization that offers kayaking & stand-up paddleboarding classes and rentals

-This 18-hole regulation course offers the ideal blend of playability and challenge for golfers of all skill levels.
+This 18-hole regulation course offers the ideal blend of playability and challenge.

 These stairs believed to be created by the Early Woodland Indians were restored to provide a scenic view of Rocky River.